Thanatisia/SharedSpace/Docs/Software/Open-Source-Software/projects/rclone/README.md

 - List all files in Google Drive
     ```bash
     rclone ls clone-google-drive: >> drive-contents-yyyymmdd-HHMMSS.log
     ```

+- List all files bigger than a certain size with only the modification time, size and path of the objects
+    ```bash
+    rclone lsl --min-size [minimum-size] clone-google-drive:
+    ```

 - List all directories in Google Drive